↑

 The instructors have theoretical and practical experience with evaluation and interpretation from laboratory to courtroom.
 They have published over the years numerous scholarly papers and textbooks on the subjects of evaluation and statistics in forensic science.

-• The course delivers 5 ECTS credits if the candidate passes the written on-line examination that takes place at the end of the course.
+• Certificate of achievement with 5 ECTS credits if the candidate passes the written on-line examination that takes place at the end of the course.

 See the regulations for the award of ECTS credits in the framework of a non-certifying programme (in French) as well as the specific award conditions for the course Essentials of Forensic Interpretation